-Sparkpeople’s website has a huge community with a variety of resources including articles, recipes, health news and exercise demos to help you get started.
+Sparkpeople’s website has a huge community with a variety of resources including articles, recipes, health news, and exercise demos to help you get started.

-Its free version boasts some of the biggest food and nutrition databases on web, but the premium version offers access to many of its other features to help you stay fit.
+Its free version boasts some of the biggest food and nutrition databases on the web, but the premium version offers access to many of its other features to help you stay fit.

 Eating a healthy dose of fresh fruits and vegetables seems like a sure shot way to keep your vitamins and mineral intake supply full.
 But how can you be sure that your favorite or regularly taken fruits and veggies provide the right doses of what you really need?

 All you have to do is download Foodle, and browse through its some 8,000 food entries to get your hands on the right fresh produce.
-You can learn about anything from corn to mangoes as well as meats, nuts, fruits, grains and dairy.
+You can learn about anything from corn to mangoes as well as meats, nuts, fruits, grains, and dairy.
 You can also use this awesome app to look up items that contain a large portion of a specific vitamin you need.